Kranito/TrustTrade/crop_exp_results/readme.md

-This folder includes the experiment result of TradeSafire on tablular data.
+This folder includes the experiment result of TradeSafire on tablular data(crop).
 Experiment settings are same as ones in the article.